al3x/al3x.net/about.md

 The Author
 ==========

 My full name is Alexander Francis Payne.
 I go by Alex.
 I’ve used the handle `al3x` for many years around the Internet, hence the domain name.
-I grew up just outside Washington, DC and have lived in San Francisco, Portland (the one in Oregon), New York City, and Los Angeles.
-These days I travel a lot, and Portland is where I am when not on the road.
+I grew up just outside Washington, DC and have lived in San Francisco, New York City, and Los Angeles.
+I now live in beautiful Portland, Oregon.

 I’m a programmer, writer, and angel investor.
-For the past two-ish years I’ve worked with early-stage companies, most recently [The Department of Better Technology](http://dobt.co/).
-I’m involved in activist and charitable endeavors, and I teach and mentor through organizations like [Hacker School](https://www.hackerschool.com/).
-I’m motivated by matters of [social justice](http://en.wikipedia.org/wiki/Social_justice).
+For the past two-ish years I’ve worked with early-stage companies, most recently [The Department of Better Technology](http://dobt.co/), doing hands-on software engineering.
+I periodically teach and mentor through organizations like [Recurse Center](https://www.recurse.com/) and [Turing School](http://turing.io/).

+My interests are at the intersection of technology, political economy, ethics, and jurisprudence.
+I’m motivated by matters of social and economic justice in the tradition of scholars like [Amartya Sen](http://en.wikipedia.org/wiki/Amartya_Sen).
+Extending from these interests, I'm involved in activist and charitable endeavors.
+I'm on the advisory board of [Jacobin](https://www.jacobinmag.com/), an American democratic socialist publication, and am an enthusiastic supporter of [The Working World](http://www.theworkingworld.org/), a non-profit investment fund for worker cooperatives.

-### Prior Work
+### Work

 In May, 2010 I joined [Simple](https://www.simple.com/), a customer-friendly online banking service offering smart financial planning tools in a well-crafted interface.
 I served as CTO at Simple until July of 2012.
 I’m still a happy customer.